 For a product liability suit, you generally have three years from the date of the incident or three years from the date of your discovery of symptoms to file, per Md.
 Cts. & Jud.
 Proc. § 5-101.
 For a wrongful death suit, you have three years from the date of the decedent’s death to file the suit, per Md.
 Cts. & Jud.
 Proc. § 3-904.

 Work With an Award-Winning Dangerous Drug Attorney

 If you believe your illness or injury was caused by a dangerous drug, get in touch with us at Brown & Barron.
 Our Baltimore dangerous drug attorneys understand the devastating effects caused by unsafe prescription and OTC medications and have extensive experience in settling and litigating these cases.

 Our trial attorneys bring more than 137 years of combined experience and legal knowledge to fight for our clients and their families.
 We offer a free initial consultation and work on a contingency fee basis, so you don’t have to pay a penny if we don’t recover compensation for you.
 Reach out to us today for your free consultation and case review.

-Contact Brown & Barron online today to schedule a free case review with a with a Baltimore dangerous drug lawyer.
+Contact Brown & Barron online today to schedule a free case review with a with a dangerous drug lawyer serving Baltimore.